elf-alchemist/wadsmoosh-archive/README.md

 If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported now.

 WadSmoosh will create a new file called `doom_complete.pk3` with all the game content in it.
 You can run this in GZDoom with `-iwad doom_complete.pk3` at the command line, or even rename it to `doom2.wad` and run without any command line needed.
+GZDoom 2.4 and later will recognize the `doom_complete.pk3` file as a valid IWAD without any name change needed.

 If you've extracted the No Rest for the Living addon episode for Doom 2 from Doom 3: BFG Edition or the PSN or XBLA versions, make sure it's named `nerve.wad` in the `source_wads/` folder.

 In rare cases, you may need to uncheck the `source_wads/` folder's read-only status.

+Advanced users can edit `wadsmoosh_data.py` to customize how and what WadSmoosh extracts.
+This file is Python code, read by the main program at runtime, so no recompile is required.

 ## Absolute Beginner's Guide